I Really Wish I Hated You: Background

 "I Really Wish I Hated You" is a collaboration with producer Andrew Watt and songwriters Ali Tamposi and Nathan Perez.
 Watt sings and plays guitar on the track, and Perez is also credited with guitar.
 John Feldmann, one of the producers of Nine, also contributed production work, instrumentation and programming, and guitar.
 The song was mainly recorded at Opra Studios, Barker's studio space in North Hollywood, California.
 Lyrically, the song centers on a relationship breaking apart.

 Skiba and Hoppus regarded it as one of the toughest songs to develop for Nine, noting in an interview that it went through up to five different iterations.
 Skiba acknowledged that "there was a lot of push and pull from all different sides, and there were a lot of very talented and opinionated cooks in the kitchen from different musical backgrounds" that made finalizing the song difficult.
 In the end, the trio "chose the version that sounds the most like Blink, while still challenging the boundaries or lack thereof of Blink."
 An early edit of the song, featuring guest vocals from pop singer Miley Cyrus, surfaced online in April 2020.
 Hoppus expressed surprise at the leak, and confirmed that one iteration of the track featured the musicians collaborating.

+Composition

+Andrew Sacher of BrooklynVegan described the song as "ultra glossy pop", stating that it is better suited for Taylor Swift's Lover, which was released two weeks before "I Really Wish I Hated You".
+Paul Brown of Wall of Sound described the song as a slow, "melodic, pop-rock track".